 Driving in Belgium

-Roads in Belgium are generally well maintained.
+Roads in Belgium are typically well maintained.
 Toll-free motorways connect all major towns and cities.
 One thing that expats may take a while to get used to is the road signage, which can be confusing at times.
-Road signs in Belgian cities are generally bilingual, but road signs in more rural areas are usually written in either French or Flemish.
+Road signs in Belgian cities are largely bilingual, but road signs in more rural areas are usually written in either French or Flemish.
 This can be confusing as place names can be spelt differently in French and Flemish and signage may suddenly change from one language to the other, depending on the region.

 Drivers from non-EU countries can legally drive for up to six months on their licence from home.
 After this, they will need a local licence.
 Some countries have exchange agreements with Belgium, allowing citizens to simply swap their foreign licence for a local one.
-Expats from countries without such agreements will have to take a test to obtain a local licence.
+Expats from countries without such agreements will have to take a theory and practical test to obtain a local licence.

 Air travel in Belgium

-Other major airports in Belgium include Ostend-Bruges International Airport, Brussels South Charleroi Airport, Liege Airport and Antwerp International Airport, which offer flights to other European airports and further abroad.
+Other major airports in Belgium include Ostend-Bruges International Airport and Antwerp International Airport in Flanders, and Brussels South Charleroi Airport and Liege Airport in Wallonia, all of which offer flights to other European airports and further abroad.